JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 #### Firebase

 I am also strongly considering Firebase integration into the project.
 Firebase is a solution that is generally used to provide server functionality to a client without the need for server-side code.
 It allows a client to read/write directly to a database, without server intervention.
 It also provides client-side file storage to allow users to save and retrieve files without the need for a separate server.
-Firebase also provides free hosting for static websites, served from a distributed Google infrastructure, served over SSL, with support for free SSL certs on custom domains too.
+Firebase also provides free hosting for static websites, served from a distributed Google infrastructure, served over SSL, with support for free SSL certs on custom domains too. (\[Google (A), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-a-2017))

 ##### Client-Side Database